 The SCRIPTO Summer School Wolfenbüttel (SSSW) offers an introduction to XML, TEI-P5 and application software, and provides both knowledge and skills in order to describe medieval and early modern manuscripts in TEI and MXM.
 Moreover, participants will be informed about the management and publication of manuscript descriptions in databases and printed catalogues.

-The next course is expected to be held in the summer of 2017, sessions will take place in the Herzog August Bibliothek Wolfenbüttel.
+The next course will be held from 12th to 16th June 2017, sessions will take place in the Herzog August Bibliothek Wolfenbüttel.
 The application deadline is 1st March 2017.
-Those applicants accepted to the course will be charged €350 (accomodation included).
+Those applicants accepted to the course will be charged €350 (accommodation included).
 Further information (including the application form) may be obtained here.

 Horae Bambergenses (Medieval Latin)